Trump Denies Changing His Position on Border Wall

 He continued: “....The Wall will be paid for, directly or indirectly, or through longer term reimbursement, by Mexico, which has a ridiculous $71 billion dollar trade surplus with the U.S. The $20 billion dollar Wall is “peanuts” compared to what Mexico makes from the U.S. NAFTA is a bad joke!”

 Kelly’s comments on Wednesday, which he made at a meeting with members of the Hispanic Caucus, were unusual as well.
 It is rare to see a White House chief of staff undercut a president’s public statements.
 During the presidential campaign, Trump pledged to build a wall and have Mexico pay for it.
 Such a wall is estimated to cost billions of dollars.
 In one of his Twitter posts on Thursday, Trump restated his intention that Mexico would foot the bill.

-Trump was livid when he learned that Kelly had described him as “evolving” in his immigration position, according to a person familiar with his thinking.
+But according to one person familiar with the president’s thinking, Trump was livid when he learned that Kelly had described him as “evolving” in his immigration position.
 Throughout the evening on Wednesday, Trump fielded calls from allies who described Kelly’s comments to Congress as undermining the president, stoking Trump’s fury.